mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-jobs/quickstart/index.md

 ![Plus sign](/mesosphere/dcos/2.0/img/GUI-Jobs-Create-a-Job.png)

-Figure 4 - Click on plus sign
+Figure 4 - Click on the plus sign

 A configuration screen for a new job will appear.
-Note that this screen is the same as that used for editing jobs.
+Note that this screen is the same as the screen for editing jobs.

 ![Job configuration screen](/mesosphere/dcos/2.0/img/GUI-Jobs-New-Job.png)